qucontrol/krotov/docs/06_krotovs_method.rst

    Sequential update scheme in Krotov’s method on a time grid.

-The derivation of Krotov's method assumes time-continuos control fields.
-In this case, it mathematically gurantees monotonic convergence.
+The derivation of Krotov's method assumes time-continuous control fields.
+In this case, it mathematically guarantees monotonic convergence.
 However, for practical numerical applications, we have to consider controls on a discrete time grid.